Tutorial

 For a static site, your framework or hosting setup can usually generate it automatically.
 In Astro, a sitemap integration can create the file during build.

 After launch, submit https://yourdomain.com/sitemap.xml in Google Search Console.
+Also reference it from robots.txt so crawlers can discover it from a predictable place.

 Add robots.txt